Kik is a messaging app that allows people to chat with friends and strangers by using usernames rather than phone numbers.

 When chatting you can see if your friends have read the message (although not when they read it) and there is no option to turn this off (similar to WhatsApp's blue ticks feature).
 Although it doesn't tell you when your friend was last online.

 Kik isn't as full featured as other messaging services, as there are no options to make calls, share your location or send audio.
-However, you can play game in Kik, share photos, and send stickers, YouTube videos, sketches and memes.
+However, you can play game in Kik, share photos, send stickers, YouTube videos, sketches, memes, and even video recorded in-app.

 What you see is what you get